pratyaychandra/NETWORKWALKS-B083F-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## Key Takeaways

-- **NAT vs. NAT Network** — a NAT Network lets multiple VMs cross-communicate *and* reach the internet, unlike standard per-VM NAT.
+- **NAT vs. NAT Network** - a NAT Network lets multiple VMs cross-communicate *and* reach the internet unlike standard per-VM NAT.
 Essential for multi-machine labs.
 - Static IP + documented subnet ranges make future target VMs trivial to add.
-- Snapshots aren't optional — they're the "undo button" for a lab you're about to break on purpose.
+- Snapshots aren't optional - they're the "undo button" for a lab you're about to break on purpose.

 ---